eleniontolto/Absolute-Humidity-Control---Multi-device-with-Manual-Override/README.md

-# Multi-Device Humidity Control with Manual Override
+# Smart Humidity Climate Control (Multi-Device with Manual Override)

 A battle-tested Home Assistant blueprint for humidity-based device automation using **Magnus-Tetens thermodynamic normalization** — the same physics as absolute humidity calculations, expressed as an intuitive percentage offset rather than grams per cubic meter.